Jkozmo10/StellarClassification/README.md

 ## Project Description

 This project is an exploration of machine learning algorithms to the problem of classifying stellar bodies as stars, galaxies, or black holes (quasars).
+If you would like to experiment with the algorithms, please use the Demo file, and be sure to have the data in the correct place.

 ## Organization
 ```